Skip to main content

 Furthermore, inflammation increases oxidative stress, a condition where reactive oxygen species (ROS) overwhelm the body’s antioxidant defenses.
 Both oocytes and spermatozoa are highly vulnerable to oxidative damage, which can lead to DNA fragmentation, reduced motility in sperm, and poor embryo quality.

-Peptide therapies, whether stimulating the HPG axis with Gonadorelin or supporting cellular health with peptides like Sermorelin or CJC-1295/Ipamorelin, ultimately rely on healthy gonadal function to produce a favorable outcome.
+Peptide therapies, whether stimulating the HPG axis with Gonadorelin or supporting cellular health with growth hormone peptides like Sermorelin or CJC-1295/Ipamorelin, ultimately rely on healthy gonadal function to produce a favorable outcome.
 If the gonadal environment is compromised by inflammation and oxidative stress, the response to pituitary stimulation will be blunted.

 A healthy egg or sperm cannot be produced by a dysfunctional factory, no matter how strong the signal from management is.
 Lifestyle modifications that reduce inflammation ∞ such as consuming a diet rich in omega-3 fatty acids and antioxidants ∞ directly improve the cellular health of the gonads, making them more capable of responding to therapeutic stimulation.